Kurble/pixel-widgets/README.md

     // Generates the widgets for this component, based on the current state. fn view(&self, state: &i32) -> Node<Message> {
-        // You can build the view using declarative syntax in the declare_view! macro,
+        // You can build the view using declarative syntax with the view! macro,
         //  but you can also construct widgets using normal rust code. view! {
             Column => {